PART 3: THE INTERCEPTOR PROJECT

 It seems now inevitable that I would become a writer for M.T.
 It started with me sending in lists of frequencies and then evolved into a monthly column and feature articles on a variety of radio related subjects.

 Soon I was monitoring a whole radio band that had eluded me.
-It was fascinating stuff and I didn't hesitate to write about it in the pages of M.T.
+It was fascinating stuff and I didn't hesitate to write about it.

 One of the most controversial topics was the my reporting on what was going on inside restricted flight test ranges such as Area 51 and the White Sands Missile Range.
 When the F-117 was still under development and classified secret, I wrote a piece on an intercept I had made about a series of radio communications revolving around a crash of one of the prototypes in California.